 The easiest answer – don’t try to fit reality into a virtual concept.
 Instead, paste objects into the displayed image of the real world, so it can feel as real as the reality right next to it.
-What methodologies can you use?
+What methodologies can you use to Augmented Reality application development?
 What risks should you avoid or contain?
 What platform to choose and what are the matters you should remember about?

 AR Core is a SDK created by Google.
 It allows to build augmented reality applications so the virtual content can be integrated with real world thanks to the phone’s camera.
 It is one of the most popular AR technologies these days.

 To integrate virtual and real-world AR Core uses: